Wizards vs. 76ers Player Props Betting Odds

 |AST

-- Tyrese Maxey's 27.0 points per game are 1.5 more than Wednesday's prop total.
+- Tyrese Maxey is averaging 27.1 points per game this season, 0.4 fewer than his points prop on Monday.

-- He averages 1.1 more rebounds than his prop bet Wednesday of 3.5.
+- He averages 0.2 less rebounds than his prop bet Monday of 4.5.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.